Elders Quorum: Our Men’s Group

 In addition to the group worship that happens during Sunday services, every congregation of the Church has an organization for men called the elders quorum.
 The name comes from the Bible, where men who served in the priesthood were often referred to as elders.
 A quorum is another word for a group of people united by a shared purpose.
 In the case of the elders quorum, that purpose is to come together and help each other serve as better sons, brothers, husbands, fathers, and members of the community.
 Members also work together to fulfill congregational assignments, build unity, and learn about Jesus.

 In every elders quorum, collaboration is key.
 Each member brings something unique to the group, and together they make each other stronger.
 That includes you!
-You’re invited to come serve with us and see if we can’t all find ways to help each other lead happier lives through the teachings of Jesus.
+You’re invited to come serve with us and help each other lead happier lives through the teachings of Jesus.